-Sassafras tea contains no caffeine at all, eliminating your risk of suffering side effects like insomnia and anxiety.9 However, take note that this does not mean that you can consume sassafras tea in excessive amounts.
+However, its apparent lack of caffeine does not mean that you can consume sassafras tea in excessive amounts.
 Remember that moderation is key, and getting too much of something may lead to other serious repercussions.

 Here's How You Can Make Your First Sassafras Tea Brew

-Looking forward to your first mug of sassafras tea but you’re not entirely sure how to brew your first batch?
-Here’s a recipe from Genius Kitchen you can try out for yourself:10
+Looking forward to your first mug of sassafras tea, but you're not entirely sure how to brew your first batch?
+Here's a recipe from Genius Kitchen you can try out for yourself:16

 • Raw honey, optional